xjmusic/xjmusic/README.md

 Compile the Java server-side application:

     bin/build

 Compile & Install the Java server-side application:

     bin/install

 Compile & Package the Java server-side application, e.g. as JAR files:

     bin/package

 ## Database migration

 Migrate the local database (also run before compile tasks):

     bin/migrate

 ## Web user interface (UI)

 Build the Web user interface:

     bin/ui-build

 Build and serve (with live updates) the Web user interface:

     bin/ui-serve

 ## Run local platform in Docker containers

 Before running the docker container, be sure to `bin/package` the latest Java build artifacts.

-This will build and run the docker container with an Nginx server on port 80, which proxies backend requests to its own Hub (port 8042):
+This will bring up the `xj01er1` docker container (with an Nginx server on port 80, which proxies backend requests to its own Hub via port 8042) and its required resource containers:

+    docker-compose up

+Detach from that process with `ctrl + z` and use `docker-compose` or `docker` to manage containers from there.

+To stop all containers:

+    docker-compose down

+To remove all containers:

+    docker-compose rm

+To bring up containers with a forced build:

+    docker-compose up --build

+To run just the `xj01er1` container, attached via tty:

     docker-compose run xj

-To start that and the resources it needs in the background:

-    docker-compose up -d

 The configuration uses volumes such that the latest build artifacts are available without having to rebuild the docker container.
 The container runs as user `root` by default.
 Project folders are available inside the container as:

     /var/app/current/

-Also, it ought to be possible to proxy UI content to a local host machine port, e.g. `ember server` running on local machine. (instead of static serving from /var/app/current/ui/dist).

 ## Run local platform manually

 Run a local **Hub** on its default port 8042:

     bin/hub

 Run a local **Craft** on its default port 8043:

     bin/craft

 Run a local **Ship** on its default port 8044:

     bin/ship

 ## Release Java platform for deployment to AWS Elastic Beanstalk